- WHY LIVE STREAM CHURCH SERVICES?

 SDI and HDMI cables will not power your camera or send signals to control it.
 Only NDI does that.
 So you will need to use either a remote control to control your camera, or you will need to run an RS-232 cable to your camera that controls it.
 You will also need to power your camera with an electrical outlet and a power supply.

 Stay away from USB cameras.
 Unless you are going to mount the camera at your live streaming station, this is not the way you want to go.
 USB cameras are more designed to be webcams or conferencing cameras, not production cameras.

-For larger cathedrals, auditoriums or large event space, I recommend a 30x camera for a distance up to 100 feet.
+- For larger cathedrals, auditoriums, or large event spaces, I recommend a 30x camera for a distance up to 100 feet.

-You can buy PTZ cameras that are over $5,000 dollars a piece.
-However do you need to?
+You can buy PTZ cameras that are over $5,000 dollars apiece.
+However, do you need to?
 You can buy cheap Chinese copies of PTZ cameras for under $1,000 dollars.
-But will they last and perform like you expect?
+But will they last and perform as you expect?
 So make sure you are taking all things into consideration.

 Here are my recommendations for cameras that qualify for all these considerations that I listed above.
-All of the cameras have a HDMI output if you would like to use HDMI instead.
+All of the cameras have an HDMI output if you would like to use HDMI instead.

 12x PTZ Cameras – Under 40 Feet Distance